laursisask/repo-12/src/pages/index.md

 ### Bring Adobe Express functionality to your users.

-Give users of all skills levels the power to edit and create by embedding Adobe Express features into your application.
+Give users of all skills levels the power to edit and create with access to thousands of templates, fonts, stock images, and videos.

 ![Adobe Express functionality](./images/Embed.png)